Have you wondered what makes a journalist respond to a specific email? Let’s look at the mistakes to avoid while approaching journalists

 Another thing to be kept in mind is to always provide information about your contact details in the emails you send.
 Don’t just throw a mail at the journalist, expecting them to have your number because as told before, they get multiple calls from PR agencies every day and one cannot save everyone’s phone number and cannot remember anyone by name.
 A journalist is more likely to remember you by the name of your brand or the story idea you pitch.

-The most significant mistake which a lot of PR professionals make is to pitch a story to a journalist by slapping posts on their social media, either by tagging them on Twitter, Facebook or LinkedIn.
+I consider this a very important mistake to avoid while approaching journalists.
+In fact, the most significant mistake which a lot of PR professionals make is to pitch a story to a journalist by slapping posts on their social media, either by tagging them on Twitter, Facebook, or LinkedIn.
 It is vital to learn that it is smarter and more professional to send a private message, than broadcasting your story idea over the airwaves where everyone, including the competition, can see.
 No journalist wants the competition to have the same story idea as them.
 It is a game of who does best and who does first.
 The second you post it on their social media, it becomes accessible to the whole world and therefore loses its significance.

 It takes a day or a day-and-a-half to draft a good story.
 A journalist puts all his heart and tries to make his or her story stand out with facts and quotes and further decorates it in the best way possible.
 The story is later proof-read and beautified with a catchy headline.
 The information may be yours, but the story word by word is their baby.
 It’s a big no-no to tell a journalist how to do his job.
 After you have provided them with a piece of information, leave the writing part to them.
 Let them decide what all information should go up and what must be held back.
 Let the styling decision be theirs.